-During the Financial Year, the Company Shareholders' Meeting was convened to renew the Board of Directors at the end of its three-year term.
-The renewal of the Board using a slate voting mechanism saw the confirmation of eight of the eleven Directors already in office and the appointment of three new Directors.
+During the previous Financial Year, the Company Shareholders' Meeting was convened to renew the Board of Directors at the end of its three-year term.
+The renewal of the Board using a slate voting system saw the confirmation of eight of the eleven Directors already in office and the appointment of three new Directors.
 In order to provide these latter with an appropriate knowledge of the Prysmian Group's business, of its corporate dynamics and of the Company's self-regulatory and legislative framework, a meeting was organized with the Group's top management, representing both business and corporate departments.
 At that meeting, each manager could present and describe the company sector he or she is in charge of.

-Also in view of the positive feedback on this programme in the past, the Chairman arranged for the annual induction meeting to be organised to increase the Directors' and Statutory Auditors' awareness of the Prysmian Group's business.
-This meeting specifically involved a visit to the Group's facility in Pikkala, Finland.
+Also in view of the positive feedback on this programme in the past, the Chairman continued to support the annual induction meeting to be organised to increase the Directors' and Statutory Auditors' awareness of the Prysmian Group's business.
+This meeting not only organised a visit to the Group's facilities in Slatina, Romania, but also arranged for the Directors and Statutory Auditors to attend meetings aimed to expand their knowledge of the business sector in which the Prysmian Group operates.
+These meetings will focus on themes of a strategic and budgetary nature, which will also assist with the upcoming assessments regarding appropriate risk management principles.

 4.3.
-ROLE OF THE BOARD OF DIRECTORS (pursuant to Article 123-bis, paragraph 2, letter d), TUF)
+ROLE OF THE BOARD OF DIRECTORS

+(pursuant to Article 123-bis, paragraph 2, letter d), TUF)

-In 2015, the Board of Directors held eight meetings, lasting an average of one hour and fifty minutes each.
-The four main meetings scheduled in the Financial Year's events calendar, lasted an average of three hours each.
-The directors who were in office during those meetings during the Financial Year, had a 97% attendance average, while the Statutory Auditors reported 100% attendance.
+In 2016, the Board of Directors held 7 meetings, lasting an average of two hours each.
+The four main meetings scheduled in the Financial Year's events calendar, lasted an average of three hours and twenty minutes each.
+The directors who were in office during those meetings, had a 95% attendance average, while the Statutory Auditors reported 100% attendance on each occasion during the Financial Year.

-As provided for by current regulations, the Company published, in its 21 January 2016 press release, the Board meeting dates scheduled for 2016 for examination of financial results as set out below:
+As provided for by current regulations, the Company published, in its 20 January 2017 press release, the Board meeting dates scheduled for 2017 for examination of financial results as set out below:

-- 24 February 2016: consolidated financial statements of the Prysmian Group, draft statutory financial statements of Prysmian S.p.A. for the financial year as at 31 December 2015. - 10 May 2016: interim report on operations as at 31 March 2016. - 28 July 2016: half-yearly financial report as at 30 June 2016. - 8 November 2016: interim report on operations as at 30 September 2016.
-During the current year, the Board held no meetings before the one that approved this Report.
+- 01 March 2017: consolidated financial statements of the Prysmian Group, draft statutory financial statements of Prysmian S.p.A. for the financial year as at 31 December 2016. - 10 May 2017: quarterly financial report as at 31 March 2017. - 27 July 2017: half-yearly financial report as at 30 June 2017. - 7 November 2017: quarterly financial report on operations as at 30 September 2017.